Mark Zuckerberg to Congress: My team will get back to you on that

 ZUCKERBERG: Congressman, I do not off the top of my head, but I can have our team get back to you afterwards.

-Facebook's response: The company hasn't replied with specific information about how many data points it has on Facebook users and non-users alike.
-But on Twitter, the company sent Lujan a Facebook post detailing its plans to build a tool that will allow Facebook users the ability to clear their browsing history on Facebook and look at information connected to the apps and websites they've interacted with.
+Back in May, Facebook also sent Lujan a Facebook post on twitter detailing its plans to build a tool that will allow Facebook users the ability to clear their browsing history on Facebook and look at information connected to the apps and websites they’ve interacted with.